 Hi!
-My name is Matt Wastradowski, and I’m a travel and outdoors writer based in Portland, Oregon.
+My name is Matt Wastradowski, and I’m a travel and outdoors writer based in Oregon.

 Whether on assignment or just for fun, chances are good I’m usually doing something that deepens my passion and enthusiasm for the Beaver State and the broader Pacific Northwest.

-In recent years, I’ve visited nearly 150 breweries and cideries, hiked hundreds of miles, and driven roughly 20,000 miles around Oregon.
+In recent years, I’ve visited more than 300 breweries and cideries, hiked hundreds (if not thousands) of miles, and driven roughly 30,000 miles around Oregon.
 I’ve camped in tents, yurts, and fire lookouts.
 And I’ve spent countless hours exploring seemingly every backcountry road this state has to offer, often with no bars on my iPhone.

 It wasn’t always like this …

 Coming out of college, my career goals were simple: Make a living with words.
 I’d figure out the rest later, but the gist was to get out of stocking shelves and rounding up carts at my local grocery store.
 And if I could put my shiny new liberal arts degree to good use, all the better!

 - Written front-page articles for my hometown newspaper

 - Became that newspaper’s first social media coordinator

 - Wrote marketing copy for my alma mater’s arch-enemy